bmuller/txyam/README.markdown

-# txyam: Yet Another Memcached (YAM) client for Twisted
+# txyam: Yet Another Memcache client
 [![Build Status](https://secure.travis-ci.org/bmuller/txyam.png?branch=master)](https://travis-ci.org/bmuller/txyam)

 This project is specifically designed for asynchronous [Python Twisted](http://twistedmatrix.com) code to interact with multiple [memcached](http://memcached.org) servers.
 A number of other libraries exist, but none of them supported all of the following: